Join the mailing list

 Tools for Implementing Monetary Policy

 Deposit and/or loan auctions for the banks: These constitute the main tools used by the Bank to achieve the interest rate, because of the precision and speed of their effect.
 The Bank of Israel invites the banks to participate in auctions to borrow money from it for periods of one day or one week, or to deposit money with it for short periods - according to the situation in the money market and the rates of interest set in the auctions.
-Against loans they take from the Bank, the banks put up collateral, including government bonds and short-term loan certificates (makam, their Hebrew acronym).
+Against loans they take from the Bank, the banks put up collateral, including government bonds and short-term loan certificates (known by their Hebrew acronym, MAKAM).

-Central bank bills (makam): These are short-term securities (up to one year) issued by the Bank of Israel to affect the level of the interest rate in the money market.
-They are issued to the general public, and their rate of return is determined in trading on the stock
+Central bank bills (MAKAM): These are short-term securities (up to one year) issued by the Bank of Israel to affect the level of the interest rate in the money market.
+They are issued to the general public.
+Their yield is determined in trading on the stock exchange and can be used to calculate the public's inflation expectations and expectations of changes in monetary policy.

-purchases the government bonds and makam from the banks and financial institutions, and sells them back after one week at a pre-set price.
-In the case of the reverse repo, the amount paid by the Bank of Israel for those securities serves to increase liquidity in the economy.
+Repo: A repurchase agreement (repo) is a transaction in which the Bank of Israel sells, possibly by auction, government bonds and MAKAM to banks and financial institutions, and buys them back after one week at a pre-set price.
+In a reverse repo, the Bank of Israel purchases the government bonds and MAKAM from the banks and financial institutions, and sells them back after one week at a pre-set price.
+In the case of a reverse repo, the amount paid by the Bank of Israel for those securities serves to increase liquidity in the economy.
 The difference between the price at which the Bank of Israel buys the securities and the price at which it sells them back represents the interest.
-Repos are one of the important tools used by central banks in many advanced economies to conduct monetary policy
+Repos are one of the important tools used by central banks in many advanced economies to conduct monetary policy.

 Representative Exchange rates